cassiocappellari/cassiocappellari/README.md

 #### I’m a backend software engineer passionate about technology, business, startups and innovation.

-- 💻 JavaScript, TypeScript, Node.js, MongoDB, PostgreSQL and **more**;
+- 💻 JavaScript, TypeScript, Node.js, MongoDB, PostgreSQL and **more**.
-- 👨🏻‍💻 I’m currently working as a backend software engineer;
+- 👨🏻‍💻 I’m currently working as a backend software engineer.
-- 🚀 I'm a voluteer mentor at Space Squad [@Rocketseat](https://rocketseat.com.br/);
+- 🚀 I'm a voluteer mentor at Space Squad [@Rocketseat](https://rocketseat.com.br/).
 - 👨🏼‍🎓 I have a Bachelor's Degree in Business with a MBA in Leadership, Management and Innovation.

 [![Github](https://img.shields.io/badge/-Github-000?style=flat&logo=Github&logoColor=white)](https://github.com/cassiocappellari)